 Premium area in the North West with bars and restaurants.
 Locals like it.
 People who have lived in Cali for a long time say it’s very nice due to green areas, museums and walk-ability to Granada and San Antonio.
 Personally I didn’t quite see the value proposition versus Granada, but this is from the perspective of someone who only spent a few days in Cali.

 The area looks beaten-down and is certainly rough, and not just around the edges.
 But wow, some of the buildings are absolutely gorgeous, and are sold for next to nothing.
 Long term, I think this could be a great investment for patient investors.

 The best real estate investment in Cali, Colombia, is to buy a WHOLE building

 I spent a lot of time with Patrick.
 He’s a Danish national who has been living in Cali for many years, and helps foreigners enter the Cali market.

-He has undergone a few projects whereby he buys a whole building for investors, renovates it completely, and then rents out the units on the short and medium term.
-Patrick and his partner offer property management services as well so the investments are turn-key.
+He has undergone a few projects whereby he buys a whole building for investors, renovates it completely, and then rents out the units in the short and medium term.
+Patrick and his partner also offer property management services, so the investments are turnkey.